microsoft/service-fabric/README.md

 # Service Fabric

 Service Fabric is a distributed systems platform for packaging, deploying, and managing stateless and stateful distributed applications and containers at large scale.
-Service Fabric runs on Windows and Linux, on any cloud, any datacenter, across geographic regions, or on your laptop.
+Service Fabric runs on Windows and Linux, on any cloud, any datacenter, across geographic regions, or on your laptop.Service Fabric represents the next-generation platform for building and managing these enterprise-class, tier-1, cloud-scale applications running in containers.

 ## Architecture and Subsystem Explorer
 [Learn about Service Fabric's Core Subsystems](docs/architecture/README.md), mapped to this repo's folder structure.